belimumab (rmc) 120 mg and 400 mg powder; belimumab (rmc) 200 mg in 1 mL solution

 - you have had an allergic reaction (hypersensitivity) to foods, dyes, preservatives or any other medicines or injections.
 You may be given medicines before you are given BENLYSTA to help reduce any infusion reactions to BENLYSTA.

-- if you have had cancer.
+- you have had cancer.
 Your doctor will decide if you can be given BENLYSTA.

 - you are taking any other medicines, including medicines you buy without a prescription.

-- If you become pregnant while being treated with BENLYSTA tell your doctor
+- you become pregnant while being treated with BENLYSTA.

-- Tell your doctor if you are breast-feeding.
+- you are breast-feeding.
 It is likely that BENLYSTA can pass into breast milk.
 Your doctor will discuss with you whether you should stop being treated with BENLYSTA while you are breast-feeding or you should stop breast-feeding while you are being treated with BENLYSTA.